gobysec/GobyExtension/README.md

     }
 ```

-If you want know more, you can [download the code](https://gobies.org/Webfinder.zip) to view the details.
+If you want to know more, you can [download the code](https://gobies.org/Webfinder.zip) to view the details.

 The final effect is shown below: